drugan/readmehelp/README.md

 [PHP](http://php.net/ "On Hover Title")

 ```
-Note that all raw text links, like http://php.net will be converted into:
+Note that any raw text url, like http://php.net will be converted into:
 ```
 http://php.net